 What you can do – Rechargeable batteries are cheaper in the long run and being rechargeable, allow you to embark on extended adventures without worrying about running out of juice while at sea.

 #sharksarefriendsnotfood #oracessories – Sharks have been around for more than 400 million years.
-Encountering a shark while diving is a highlight for many divers, but unfortunately a rare treat.
+Encountering a shark while diving in Thailand is a highlight for many divers, but unfortunately a rare treat.
 A documented 12,000 sharks are killed by humans every hour…yes, every hour!
 They are caught as by-catch and fished for their fins, and some population of shark species have been hunted down by approximately 90%.
 Sharks are Apex predators; they control the population of smaller fish which leads to healthier coral reefs.